 An inverted yield curve is one where short-term yields are higher than long-term yields.
 This is unusual.
 It means lenders are demanding more return to lock up money for one year than for ten, which only makes sense if they expect short-term rates to fall a lot in the near future.
 Short rates fall when central banks are easing policy.
 Central banks ease policy when they see a recession coming or already underway.

 Practically, the inversion is most useful as a "raise the alert level" signal rather than a "sell everything" signal.
-Markets typically peak after the inversion begins, sometimes by a long way, which is why simple "invert and exit" strategies have historically underperformed buy-and-hold over multiple cycles.
+Markets typically peak after the inversion begins, sometimes by a long way, which is why simple invert-and-exit strategies have historically underperformed buy-and-hold over multiple cycles.

 How to actually use the curve